Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 We all know by now that stocks in high-growth sectors tend to grow at rates faster than others, with constant double-digit growth making concerns over dividends and their percentage yields nonexistent.
 But the markets have shifted, and protecting your portfolio means taking a second look at the value brought to your financial plan with yields and their compounding interest rates.

-To see the true growth of your investment, you will add your dividend percentage to the end of payment period stock price.
+To see the true growth of your investment, you will add your dividend percentage to the end of the payment period’s stock price.

 Yield Traps